anniegray52/relastat/docs/index.rst

 This has the documentation for RelaStat, a Python package for statistical analysis of relational data.
 The way it is written in here might be a bit confusing because it isn't actually a package yet.

 To use the functions, all the files in the `relastat` folder need to be in the same directory as the file you are working in.
-Then, you can import the functions like this:
+Then, you can import the functions:
 This is shown in the `tutorial.ipynb` file.
-In this documentation it for a function written as: `data_preparation.graph_functions.matrix_from_tables` you would import all the functions in that file by writing: `from relastat.data_preparation.graph_functions import *`.
+In this documentation for a function written as: `data_preparation.graph_functions.matrix_from_tables` you would import all the functions in that file by writing: `from relastat.data_preparation.graph_functions import *`.
 Then you can use the functions by writing `matrix_from_tables()`.

 Hopefully this will be a package soon, but for now this is how it works.